Atlanta looks to clinch pennant with victory over Los Angeles | Federal News Network

-BOTTOM LINE: Atlanta will look to clinch a series win with a victory over Los Angeles in Game 5 of the NLCS.

-The Dodgers were 58-23 on their home turf in 2021.
-Los Angeles has hit nine home runs this postseason, Will Smith has accounted for three of them en route to posting a slugging percentage of .583.
+The Braves were 42-38 on their home turf in 2021.
+Atlanta has a team batting average of .247 this postseason, Eddie Rosario has led them with an average of .471, including four extra base hits and eight RBIs.

-The Braves were 46-35 on the road in 2021.
-Atlanta has a team batting average of .257 this postseason, Eddie Rosario has led them with an average of .467, including three extra base hits and eight RBIs.
+The Dodgers posted a record of 48-33 away from home in 2021.
+Los Angeles has a team slugging percentage of .404 this postseason, Chris Taylor leads them with a mark of .818, including seven extra base hits and 12 RBIs.

-The Braves won the last meeting 9-2.
-Drew Smyly earned his first victory this postseason and Eddie Rosario went 4-for-5 with a triple, two home runs and four RBIs for Atlanta.
-Julio Urias took his first loss of the postseason for Los Angeles.
+The Dodgers won the last meeting 11-2.
+Evan Phillips earned his first victory this postseason and Chris Taylor went 4-for-5 with three home runs and six RBIs for Los Angeles.
+Max Fried took his first loss of the postseason for Atlanta.

-TOP PERFORMERS: Trea Turner ranks second on the Dodgers with 28 home runs and is slugging .536.
+Trea Turner leads the Dodgers with 65 extra base hits and is batting .328.

-DURING THE PLAYOFFS: Dodgers: .231 batting average, 3.17 ERA, outscored opponents by two runs
+DURING THE PLAYOFFS: Braves: .247 batting average, 3.58 ERA, outscored opponents by five runs

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.